 Legal experts have questioned Kane's ability to continue running the attorney general's office given how much the allegations of misconduct by her have already eroded public trust.
 Legal ethics expert Sam Stretton described Kane's tenure as a "disaster."
 "She's a disgrace," he said.
-"She can't run the office" due to her misconduct, and the "best thing she can do and the only
+"She can't run the office" due to her misconduct, and the "best thing she can do and the only Kane has responded to widespread bipartisan criticism by illegally retaliating against whistleblowers. honorable thing she has left to do is resign."
+"She's prosecuting people for perjury, and here she's accused of it herself," said attorney Peter Vaira of Philadelphia, a former U.S. Attorney for the Eastern District of Pennsylvania.
+"It makes it difficult for her to administer her office and enforce the law, no question about that."

-Kane has

-responded to

-widespread

-bipartisan

-criticism by

-illegally

-retaliating

-against

-whistleblowers.

-Kane's spokesman argued that her troubles are the result of "angry Republican men" who "have plotted to bring her down."30 But it is hard to chalk the criticism of Kane up to partisanship, especially given her recent indictment.
+Kane's spokesman argued that her troubles are the result of "angry Republican men" who "have plotted to bring her down."
+But it is hard to chalk the criticism of Kane up to partisanship, especially given her recent indictment.
 In fact, some Democratic prosecutors have taken issue with Kane's decisions.
 In 2013, Kane secretly shut down an undercover sting operation that had captured 11 Democratic Philadelphia elected officials accepting cash or gifts.
 After the Inquirer reported Kane's decision, Democratic Philadelphia District Attorney Seth Williams revived the case, charging six people.
 At least four have already pled guilty.